In This Article

 A DNA molecule can also be further looked at to see how its structure contributes to the person’s traits.

 Molecular genetics is being used today all over the world.
+It’s especially used in a lot of genetic research and genetic testing.

 When you get a genetic test done to find out more about your ancestry and heritage, you are investing in molecular genetics.